upbound/docs/content/knowledge-base/lifecycle.md

 * A minor release is a change in the second digit and indicates new features were added.
 It could also include new bug fixes that were not included in a previous patch release.
 * A patch release is a change in the third digit and only contains bug fixes, no new features.

+Upbound fixes bugs in supported major releases and the latest minor release Upbound backports only critical bugs (both functional and security) to older minor releases.

 ### UXP Schedule

 UXP follows the [Crossplane Release Cycle](https://docs.crossplane.io/knowledge-base/guides/release-cycle/).
 UXP has a major release every 3 months.
 Minor patch releases are available as needed.
 Upbound provides support for the current + 2 previous minor releases.